 2. Have Excellent Customer Service

-This goes without saying, but having exemplary customer service is critical to customer retention.
+This goes without saying, but having exemplary customer service is critical to customer retention and increasing customer lifetime value.
 You might not have the most impressive website, social media presence, or engaging slogans, but if you treat customers with respect, they will come back.